amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

 Merge Sort, hint/tip:
 1. 2 functions (A. mergeSort(), divide and divide until sorted itself; B. merge(), merge the left and right list)
-2. mergeSort()
+2. mergeSort() function:
   A. if statement; This is exit condition to halt recursion.
 Need the base case.
   B. else statement; need midpoint of array length, need left variable to store first half of array.
 This is the First Split (left and right):
   C. recursion - called mergeSort function directly.
 This is where recursively call `mergeSort` on `left` and `right` arrays.
-Where they will further divided into each individual element of array.
+Where they will further divided into each individual element of array and is considered "sorted" in itself.
-  D. return merge() function
+  D. recursion - Continue for merging process. return merge() function with arguments of that already halfed array, sortedLeft and sortedRight.
+3. merge() function:
+  A.
 */
 ```